Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 9 Mei 2025 19.53.00 UTC
+- WIB: Jumat, 9 Mei 2025 20.34.41 UTC
-- WITA: Jumat, 9 Mei 2025 20.53.00 UTC
+- WITA: Jumat, 9 Mei 2025 21.34.41 UTC
-- WIT: Jumat, 9 Mei 2025 21.53.00 UTC
+- WIT: Jumat, 9 Mei 2025 22.34.41 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success